Mamr55162/Digital-Circuits-Design/docs/Gates.md

 <img width="248" height="77" alt="image" src="https://github.com/user-attachments/assets/2e74a040-525d-44e0-8ea3-cba50a5484dc" />

-* AND Gate: implemented using four NAND gates, two for inverting the inputs, one usual NAND, and one for inverting the output, so when applying De Morgan's law, it gets canceled by the last inverter gate at the output producing a normal product term, in the code we use 3 NAND, see the following code snippet:
+* **AND Gate**: implemented using four NAND gates, two for inverting the inputs, one usual NAND, and one for inverting the output, so when applying De Morgan's law, it gets canceled by the last inverter gate at the output producing a normal product term, in the code we use 3 NAND, see the following code snippet:
 ```cpp
 static bool AND(bool A, bool B)
    {